adship/evernoteapp/README.md

 Installation
 ============

-Download the source, install Python 2.7 and run:
+Download the source from Github, install Python 2.7 and run:

     python setup.py install

+On Windows, you may need to add the *C:\Python27\Scripts* directory to your system path.

 Contact
 =======